KSAs for Fiber Optic Technicians

 Basic knowledge of Codes, standards, and Regulations

-Installation tools and equipment: cable pullers, plows, bucket trucks, splicing trailers, Directional Boring Equipment, Concrete saws and drills, etc.
+Installation tools and equipment: cable pullers, plows, bucket trucks, splicing trailers, directional boring, etc.

 Performing the installation